If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 Life insurance companies are in the business to make a profit.
 They will never offer a deal that is not more profitable for them, than it is for you — and the guaranteed renewable feature is no exception.

-An insurance company will set the pre-specified life insurance renewal rates absurdly high, essentially stating, “You are free to renew the coverage without a medical exam.
+An insurance company will set the pre-specified term life insurance renewal rates absurdly high, essentially stating, “You are free to renew the coverage without a medical exam.
 But since we will not have any data to check your health, we will just go ahead and assume you will have health issues in the coming 10 years.
 Consequently, your renewal premium rate will be similar to what someone in poor health will pay for a new policy.”

 Find the best rates